Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Slide 20

-Before you are illustrations by the famous Karelian artist B. Akbulatov.
-Name the literary work to which they were performed
+Here are illustrations by the famous Karelian artist B. Akbulatov.
+Name literary work to which they were carried out

 Akbulatov Boris

-A long time ago, when people believed that the Sun, the Moon and Water were living beings and that somewhere in the dense forests the evil owner of the forest and his magical assistants lived, when they could not explain the phenomena of nature otherwise than a miracle, on the ancient Fairy tales appeared in the Karelian land...
-Telling tales has always been a difficult task...
-Each storyteller had his own special way of "telling" a tale.
-But all the connoisseurs spoke them smoothly, singsongly, to the sounds of ...
+A long time ago, when people believed that the Sun, the Moon and Water were living beings and that somewhere in the dense forests lived the evil owner of the forest and his magical assistants, when they could not explain natural phenomena in any other way than a miracle, in ancient fairy tales appeared in the Karelian land...
+Telling fairy tales has always been a difficult task...
+Each storyteller had his own special way of “telling” a fairy tale.
+But all the experts spoke them smoothly, melodiously, to the sounds of...

-Fairy tales were told to the sounds of what musical instrument
+To the sounds of what musical instrument fairy tales told

 Guitar Cymbal Gusli Kantele